nextcloud/integration_openproject/docs/testing/smoke_testing.md

   - [2.
 Link/Unlink Work Packages in OpenProject](#2-linkunlink-work-packages-in-openproject)
   - [3.
 Create a Work Package From Nextcloud](#3-create-a-work-package-from-nextcloud)
   - [4.
 Check Notifications in Nextcloud Dashboard Widget](#4-check-notifications-in-nextcloud-dashboard-widget)

+## Installation

+- Download and enable/disable app from [marketplace](https://apps.nextcloud.com/apps/integration_openproject/releases)
+  - [ ] Check the version is correct.
+- Enable/Disable from CLI:`php occ a:e integration_openproject`, `php occ a:d integration_openproject`
+  - [ ] Check the version is correct.
+- Enable/Disable from Nextcloud webUI.
+  - [ ] Check the version is correct.

 ## Section A: Two-Way OAuth 2.0 Authorization Code Flow